getBoolean/flutter_boolean_template/README.md

 ### Flavors

+Flavors are used to provide different environment variables based on the current flavor.
 By default, the app uses the "local" flavor.
 Run/build the app with `--dart-define FLAVOR=<flavorname>` to change the flavor.
 The following flavors are supported:

 - `local` - Local development.
 The text banner changes to "Debug" when in debug mode, "Local" in profile mode, and hidden in release mode.